Deakin RF-Sensing: Experiments on Correlated Knowledge Distillation for Monitoring Human Postures with Radios: Applications, Challenges and Future Directions

+We understand that the RF noise in the proposed sensing system restricts how stable the RF field can become.
+We have found that the RF controller can dampen noise, but still affects the cavity fields.
+The stability of the RF field is affected by feedback from the SDR detector noise, which in turn, impacts the accuracy and precision of the field measurements.
+A thorough investigation of the noise's origins and effects on the RF field is necessary to establish the RF system's performance requirements.
+For such a kind of quantification and development of tightly coupled approaches with CKD for noise amelioration, one needs to develop noise transfer relationships in RF control loops.
+In addition, noise models of several essential RF components (like amplifiers, mixers, and analog-digital converters) are to be developed, which indicates an important research direction to be considered in the future.

 There is a great deal of potential in this area and in the ways it may be used.
-Still, we encountered some challenges (as discussed earlier) during implementation that is now resolved, and we can confidently use the proposed CKD approach.
-We have identified the following three important directions: \begin{enumerate} \item Our preliminary experiments and studies (along the lines of Figure~\ref{fig: rssi} and~\ref{testgrid}) with two access points suggest multiple access points and USRP receivers can potentially generate higher accuracy and capture a spatial offset to quantify the dynamic change in CSI efficaciously, which requires extensive experiments in the future. \item We have observed that the volume of WiFi traffic fluctuates over time and can not generate enough RF signals for effective passive listening.
-Therefore, we need to look for an alternative approach that can more successfully generate enough RF steadily and ameliorate the adverse impacts if RF noise.
-Such an approach can extend the proposed CKD along the lines of the captured signals and by capturing seamless datasets. \item It appears possible to generate a precise RF signal and monitor it continuously from the access points.
-An additional module on the top of CKD can assist in understanding and predicting the received RF signal, which can more easily spot deviations. \end{enumerate}
+Still, we encountered some challenges (as discussed earlier) during implementation that are now resolved, and we can confidently use the proposed CKD approach.
+We have identified the following three important directions: \begin{enumerate} \item Our preliminary experiments and studies (along the lines of Figure~\ref{fig: rssi} and~\ref{testgrid}) with two access points suggest multiple access points and USRP receivers can potentially generate higher accuracy and capture a spatial offset to quantify the dynamic change in CSI efficaciously, which requires extensive experiments in the future. \item We have observed that the volume of WiFi traffic fluctuates over time and cannot generate enough RF signals for effective passive listening.
+Therefore, we need to look for an alternative approach that can generate more RF steadily with more success and ameliorate the adverse impacts of RF noise.
+Such an approach can extend the proposed CKD along the lines of the captured signals and by capturing seamless datasets. \item It appears possible to generate a precise RF signal and continuously monitor it from the access points.
+An additional module on the top of the CKD can help understand and predict the received RF signal, which can be more easily detected for deviations. \end{enumerate}